- Subaqua: Alaska with the Nautilus Swell

 - I am sure that after a few weeks of this I will be tough as nails!
 Strong arms are coming!

-- I feel lucky to have called the Swell my home for the past year or so and look forward to continuing my diving in our gorgeous local waters! on
+- Phil Garner on I feel lucky to have called the Swell my home for the past year or so and look forward to continuing my diving in our gorgeous local waters!

 - February 2016